jessesquires/TIL/apple_platform/concurrency.md

 > - Queues as locks; os_unfair_lock is more efficient (sadly a little trickier to use in Swift; no ideal solution here yet)
 > - Turning async into sync with semaphores

+[`OSAllocatedUnfairLock`](https://developer.apple.com/documentation/os/osallocatedunfairlock), introduced in iOS 16 and macOS 13, is a replacement for `os_unfair_lock`.

 ### Quality of Service

 Queues with `.background` Quality of Service (QoS) may *never* be executed, e.g. low power mode, so plan accordingly.